 Small Business Retirement Plans in Fort Wayne, IN | Correct Capital

-Owning a small business comes with a mountain of moving parts and tasks to ensure things run smoothly — navigating the complexities of a small business retirement plan shouldn't be one of them.
-Correct Capital currently manages over 37 plans for a variety of types of businesses, and represents over $212 million in total plan assets* nationwide.
-To set up a retirement plan for your small business, or learn what other services we offer to business owners, call Correct Capital today at 314-930-401K or contact us online.
+Operating a small business comes with a mountain of moving parts and tasks to ensure things run smoothly — setting up and maintaining a small business retirement plan shouldn't be one of them.
+Correct Capital currently manages over 37 plans in both small and large companies, and represents over $212 million in total plan assets* nationwide.
+To set up a retirement plan for your small business, or learn what other services we offer to business owners, speak to a financial advisor at Correct Capital today at 314-930-401K or contact us through our website.

 *as of March 2024